-Servant Life is thrilled to be partnering with Clubhouse Guatemala in Guatemala City.
-Clubhouse Guatemala is a Christ-centered ministry that desires to reach the lost of Guatemala.
-Clubhouse was started in 2003 by Mike and Carla Parker.
-The Parker's desire is to go into villages and reach children and adults through block parties, shoe and clothing distribution, face paint, cotton candy, vacation bible school, and many other creative ways to show the love of Christ.
-As the ministry has developed over the years, the Parkers have handed more and more leadership over to the native staff from Guatemala; the Guatemalan leaders have always been a key to the success of the ministry, but they need help from short-term teams to support their ministry and to build the local church!
+Servant Life is thrilled to be partnering with a ministry based in Guatemala City.
+They are a Christ-centered ministry that desires to reach the lost of Guatemala and go into villages and reach children and adults through block parties, shoe and clothing distribution, face paint, cotton candy, vacation bible school, and many other creative ways to show the love of Christ.
+As the ministry has developed over the years, more and more leadership over to the native staff from Guatemala; the Guatemalan leaders have always been a key to the success of the ministry, but they need help from short-term teams to support their ministry and to build the local church!

 What does my cost include?